nicholas-long/environment/zet/20231005213930/README.md

-20231111154742 guidelines for enrich scripts within this environment 20231112170729 script to get remote github URL from git repository 20231114070621 script for chatGPT prompt to select tags for documents automatically
+20231111154742 guidelines for enrich scripts within this environment 20231112170729 script to get remote github URL from git repository 20231114070621 script for chatGPT prompt to select tags for documents automatically 20231116151546 how to implement a subcommand - ideas for a blog post
 ```

 ` zet/20231005213930/README.md `